RegallaPhaneendra/Ansible_Automation/README.md

 ## How it Works
 The project is structured around two primary roles: ''deploy'' and ''rollback''.

-* **'deploy':** This role handles the installation of packages.
-It checks if the package is already installed, and then install the software.
+* **deploy:** This role handles the installation of packages.
+It checks whether a package is already installed and, if not, proceeds with the installation.
-* **'rollback':** This role manages the removal of packages.
-It checks for the installation marker file(created during installation) before attempting to remove the package.
-This ensures that only installed are removed during rollback.
+* **rollback:** This role manages the removal of packages.
+It checks for the installation marker file (created during deployment) before attempting to remove a package.
+This ensures that only previously installed packages are removed during a rollback.

 ## Installation